The information in this post was updated 10/17/2021.

 How will the Update Process Impact Player OVR?

-This process won’t be particularly important for lower level minor leaguers except for AI teams.
-Since Schoony’s Marlins are the only team expected to have the AI using the flawed offseason ratings to make deals, this shouldn’t be a large problem.
-If we find human GMs taking advantage of AI controlled teams during the offseason, the Commissioner will take action (including disallowing unfair deals).
+This process won’t be particularly important for lower-level minor leaguers except for AI teams.
+If we find human GMs taking advantage of AI-controlled teams during the offseason, the Commissioner will take action (including disallowing unfair deals).
 Otherwise, franchises on AI will have to live with the consequences of the imperfect info during the offseason.

 OSA now says he’s a 55/55.
 He didn’t play in real MLB so he hasn’t been updated yet.
 In March his underlying POT ratings will get updated.